pabsantos/tama_project/slides.typ

 - Flood value divided by the total count of edges in each range of EBC values (bin size of 0.01)

-- Edges in the ranges of 0.06-0.07 and 0.12-0.13 show the highest values of normalized flood count.
+- Edges in the ranges of 0.06-0.07 and 0.12-0.13 show the highest values of normalized flood count

 #figure(
   image("plot/ebc_flood_scatter.png", width: 60%)